k2-fsa/text_search/README.txt

  ===
-     def find_candidate_regions(suffix_array: np.ndarray, ...
+     def find_candidate_matches(close_matches: np.ndarray,
+                                text: SourcedText,
+                                length_ratio: float = 2.0,
+                                num_candidates: int = 5) -> List[List[Tuple[int, int]]]:
+       """
+       Find candidate regions in reference document that could be good matches for each query document.

+       Args:
+          close_matches: an np.ndarray of shape (2*tot_query_symbols,) as returned by
+             find_close_matches(), indicating two close matches within the reference text for each symbol in the query documents.
+          text:  The SourcedText corresponding to the query and reference documents combined; needed for its `doc` member which can be assumed to be an np.ndarray.
+          length_ratio: indicates the maximum candidate-region length, which will be reduced if the matching reference document was shorter than this.
+           num_candidates:  the number of candidate regions to find for each query document.
+       Returns:
+          A list, one per query document, of close matches, where each close match is a (begin, end) position within `text`.
+       """

-  [TODO: finish this. uses the output of find_close_matches to locate candidate regions for Levenshtein or Smith-Waterman alignment.
+  [TODO: finish this. uses the output of find_close_matches to locate candidate matches for Levenshtein or Smith-Waterman alignment.
 This is done separately for each query text.

+  We process pieces of `close_matches` separately for each query document (the number of query documents can be found from the size of close_matches and from text.doc).

+  It will be helpful to go through the elements of 'text.doc' and accumulate something equivalent to k2's "row_splits" (maybe just for the query documents); this can be used for a few things in this function, such as iterating over the query documents

+  We are looking for the up-to-`num_candidates` pieces of reference text of length at most (this_query_len * length_ratio) that have the largest number of "hits" in the output of find_close_matches, subject to a "non-overlapping" constraint.
+This may not be formally very well-defined when we consider the "non-overlapping" constraint but approximate solutions are OK.

-  Basically we sort the output of find_close_matches and we are looking for pieces of source text with a certain maximum length (e.g. reference_chunk_length = 4 times the length of the query text), that have the most "hits" in the output of find_close_matches.  basic algorithm would be a linear-time thing where we go through the sorted close-matches, always keeping track of the end-position in
+  The basic algorithm would be a linear-time thing where, for each query document, we go through the sorted close-matches, always keeping track of the next element of the sorted close-matches that is no more than

-  # start_pos, end_pos  are indexes into the 'reference' part
-   int start_pos = 0, end_pos = 0;  p
+   for (int q = 0; q < num_query_docs; ++q) {
+      matches_start_pos = 2 * row_splits[q];
+      matches_end_pos = 2 * row_splits[q+1];

-   int j = 0;
+      int j = matches_start_pos;
-   for ( i = 0;  i < num_matches; ..)  {
+      for (i = matches_start_pos;  i < matches_end_pos; ++i) {
        # find the current candidate start-position in the reference part of the full text (this is
-       # just a couple of array lookups where we find the reference document src-index (i.e. document-index)
+       # just a couple of array lookups where we find the reference document index
        # and the position 'pos' within that reference document.

        # Then we keep advancing j as far as we can while ensuring that the
        # position within that reference document is not more than `reference_chunk_length`
-       # greater than that of i and the document-index is not different from that of i.
+       # greater than the position for i and the document-index is not different from that of i.

        # j - i (i.e. the number of matches ) is the metric we are trying to maximize.
        # basically we will keep up to a specified number of 'best' matches, e.g. 5, with the limitation
-       # that they cannot overlap (if they overlap, we take the better one).
+       # that they cannot overlap (if they overlap, we take the better one).  no need for fancy
+       # algorithms here, we can just assume num_candidates is small and use iteration over
+       # that number.
     }

+ If the core part of this is in C++, it might be easiest to format the output as an ndarray conceptually of shape (num_query_docs, num_candidates, 2) which can probably be just treated as a uint64_t* within the C++ code.

 ====
   Next: stuff for Levenshtein or Smith-Waterman alignment.

+  Once we have the candidate matches:
+     We extend them slightly to the left and right, e.g. by 10 + query_length // 8, this can be done at a fairly outer level of the code.

+     We match each of them with the query text using a Levenshtein-like alignment process that allows un-penalized insertions of reference text at the very beginning, or very end, of the query text.   (easy to do: just initialize with zeros along one side of the array, and once all scores are computed, take minimum from other side of the array).
+     This will return the alignment and the corresponding score.
+     The score can be used to find the best-matching region, and the alignment (probably pairs of: ref-position, query-position) can be used to find the beginning and end position in the reference text.
+(I think we can just convert the alignments from np.ndarray to python objects and use Python code to find the beginning/end positions, since this part is linear time).

+ The output that we'll be writing to disk would then be, for each query text:
+    (query_length, num_errs, reference_name, reference_first_byte, reference_last_byte).

+ To find the reference_first_byte and reference_last_byte, we will use the "pos" elements in the SourcedText objects.
+This is why we added the "pos" elements, because we need to backtrack through the normalization process, which would otherwise be nontrivial.

 ====